pestrela/music/traktor/README.md

 [Stemgen](https://github.com/axeldelafosse/stemgen) is a script that groups several programs to generate a stem file automaticalyy

-Want to hve a quick go with  stems?
+Want to just have a quick go with stems?
 [This pack](https://www.native-instruments.com/en/specials/stems-for-all/free-stems-tracks/) has example tracks.\
 Of which I recommend these files:
 * LM_StockholmSyndrome.stem.mp4
 * NR_FeverLine.stem.mp4
 * PR_OhNo.stem.mp4

 # Effects